-The light lentil cream is a refined legume appetizer and also a condiment for bruschetta and croutons, canapés and vol-au-vent.
+The light lentil cream is a refined legume appetizer and also a condiment for bruschetta and croutons, canapés and vol au vent.

 Lentils

-cook the lentils digestible and light.
+cook digestible and light lentils.

 Otherwise, remember that dried lentils need soaking [12-24 hours].